bradmontgomery/word2html/README.md

 # Convert a Word Doc to html

-To install, run:
+## Quick Start with uvx

+The easiest way to run word2html without installing is using `uvx`:

+    uvx word2html /path/to/MyGloriousDoc.docx

+This will give you a new file, `/path/to/MyGloriousDoc.html`, that's (hopefully) decent-looking html.

+## Installation

+To install with uv:

+    uv tool install word2html

+Or with pip:

     pip install word2html

-This will give you a command-line script, which you can run:
+Then run:

-    $ word2html /path/to/MyGloriousDoc.docx
+    word2html /path/to/MyGloriousDoc.docx

-This will give you a new file, `/path/to/MyGloriousDoc.html`, that's (hopefully) decent-looking html.

 ## Note on tests & versions

 - This project has NO TESTS! (feel free to add some of you think it should).
-- This was last used with python 3.9 and the dependency versions listed in [requirements.txt](https://github.com/bradmontgomery/word2html/blob/master/requirements.txt)
+- This project requires Python 3.12 or greater

 ## Note on Licenses